Dunbaratu/LaserDist/README.md

 This is a very small plugin.
 It makes a KSP Part that measures straight line distances by laser.

+This module ships with 3 different models of Laser:

+### 100x model

 The "Beamer 100x Disto-o-meter" Part aims a laser in a line and then measures the distance in meters to the first object the laser hits.
 The result is displayed in the right-click